 Our goal is to see cops off of this earth and that’s why that’s our social media handle – @copsoffearth – because this abolition does not stop at our campuses.
 We know that abolition is the only thing that can keep us safe.
 Everything else just kicks the can down the road, and continues to endanger Black, Brown, Indigenous, disabled, and queer people.
 Abolition is the only path to our safety and we know that to be true.
 That is our goal.

-This month, the Cops Off Campus Coalition has organized a month-long series of actions to advocate the removal of police from school campuses.
+• The Cops Off Campus Coalition organizes to remove police from school campuses.

-Today, May 3, is the Transnational Day of Refusal, a day for students, teachers and staff to withhold labor from their higher institutions in protest of policing.
+• Last year, they hosted a Transnational Day of Refusal, a day for students, teachers, and staff to withhold labor from their higher institutions to protest policing.

-This series of action is part of a broader call for abolition, urging institutions to adapt alternative practices that reimagine safety for those most marginalized.
+• This series of action is part of a broader call for abolition, urging institutions to adopt alternative practices that reimagine safety for those most marginalized.